MicrosoftDocs/windows-powershell-docs/docset/windows/storage/get-physicaldisk.md

 ```

 ### -HealthStatus
-Specifies the health status of physical disks to get.
+Specifies the **Health Status** of physical disks to get.
 The acceptable values for this parameter are:

 - Healthy
 - Unhealthy
 - Unknown
 - Warning

+Refers to the SMART counters of all Hard drives has, and represents a wait to get some failure prediction so you can generate de actions to change or repair the disk.

 ```yaml
 Type: PhysicalDiskHealthStatus